Shirome

-Shirome (白女) was a minor female Japanese waka poet, who lived during the 10th century AD.
+Shirome (白女) was a minor female Japanese waka poet, who lived during the early 10th century CE.

 She was born in Eguchi, Settsu Province (摂津国江口, modern day Osaka) and thought to be a daughter of a minor aristocrat Settsunokuni Tamabuchi (摂津国玉淵).
-Her occupation was an asobi/yujo (遊女), which later in history meant a common prostitute however during Heian period (794-1185) it often referred to a woman who was trained in the art of singing and dancing - similar to the latter day Geisha.
+Her occupation was an asobi/yujo (遊女), often translated as courtesan.
+Later in history the terms asobi/yujo frequently indicated someone who did sex work, however during the Heian period (794-1185) the terms often referred to a woman who was trained in the art of singing and dancing - similar to the latter day Geisha.
 Her performance in front of an abdicated emperor is recorded in a book Okagami (大鏡), The Great Mirror, and other sources.

 A poem of hers was included in the Kokin Wakashū: